Configuration

 Environment file

-Any environment variable can also be written in an environment file, which path should be passed in the ENV_FILE environment variable.
-For instance, set ENV_FILE=.env to load a .env file.
+Any environment variable can also be written in an environment file, which path should be passed in the CANAILLE_ENV environment variable.
+For instance, set CANAILLE_ENV=.env to load a .env file.

 .env